StoryBox: Collaborative Multi-Agent Simulation for Hybrid Bottom-Up Long-Form Story Generation Using Large Language Models: More Implementation Details

 \subsection{Reproducing DOC-V2}

-During the reproduction of DOC-V2, we observed that the prompts used in this method often resulted in parsing failures.
+During the reproduction of DOC-V2, we observe that the prompts used in this method often result in parsing failures.
 Additionally, since this method does not specify the type of story, we set the story type of this method to ``narrative'' during evaluation.
-To ensure fairness, we replaced all OpenAI engines used in this method with \texttt{GPT-4o mini}.
+To ensure fairness, we replace all OpenAI engines used in this method with \texttt{GPT-4o mini}.